open-stage/blender-dmx-web/content/docs/Setup.md

 and Addresses are stored with it.
 When you open the file, the DMX panels should already be available.

-> :warning: Manipulating the `DMX` collection manually might corrupt the project file, be careful.
+> Manipulating the `DMX` collection manually might corrupt the project file, be careful.

 # Setup